Black Belt (region of Alabama)

 In the Antebellum and Jim Crow eras, the white elite of the Black Belt dominated Alabama state politics well into the 1960s, a trend that has continued to the current day.
-As in other Southern states, the white-dominated state legislature of Alabama passed laws and a constitution that created barriers to voter registration, essentially disenfranchising most blacks and many poor whites.
+As in other Southern states, the white-dominated state legislature of Alabama passed laws and a constitution that created barriers to voter registration, essentially disenfranchising most black people and many poor whites.

 In addition, the state legislature did not redistrict congressional or state legislative districts after 1901 until it did so in the 1960s under US Supreme Court order.
 The white rural elite continued to dominate the state despite the rise of urbanized, industrial cities such as Birmingham.
 Montgomery, the Black Belt's largest city, has been the capital of Alabama since 1846.
 Montgomery, Selma and other parts of the Black Belt were important centers of African-American public activism during the civil rights movement from c.1954 to 1968.

 Since the black population gained the renewed ability to exercise the franchise under the Voting Rights Act of 1965, they have largely supported Democratic Party candidates.
 This is in contrast to the majority-white areas of the state, where since the late 20th century, conservatives have largely shifted from the Democratic to the Republican Party.

 The Alabama Black Belt National Heritage Area was established in the National Heritage Area Act in 2022, signed into law by President Joe Biden on January 6, 2023.
-The National Heritage Area will help preserve historic sites of Black history the Civil Rights movement and promote tourism across 19 counties.
+The National Heritage Area will help preserve historic sites of Black history, the Civil Rights movement, and promote tourism across 19 counties.